Computer History Exhibits

 Linotype slug, printing heads from IBM Selectric, wire printer, daisy wheel printer, inkjet printer, etc.

-- up the right staircase to the second floor, (#7) an exhibit of communication technology is under construction:
+- up the right staircase to the second floor, (#7) an exhibit of communication technology.
+It contains a.o., an

-Early Livermore accoustic-coupled modem, Selecterm modem, SAIL asymmetric modem, DECtalk unit, Cisco exhibit, etc;
+early Livermore accoustic-coupled modem, Selecterm modem, SAIL asymmetric modem, DECtalk unit, Cisco exhibit, etc; and samples of

-- In the landing of the stairway to floor 2, a 1969 IBM poster on the history of mathematics.
+- In the landing of the stairway to floor 2, a 1969 IBM poster designed by on the history of mathematics.
+This poster was removed in 2015 in response to protest that considered that the poster perpetuated a gender-biased view of Computer Science and

 In two deep displays (#21-22).
 Computing in the fifties and earlier.